-A Federal law, HIPAA, requires employers to provide certificates of coverage to all former employees, who then can give the certificates to their new employers.
 If you or your dependents obtain new employment, you may request a certificate of coverage from the State, which describes the length and types of benefits coverage (e.g., medical, dental, etc.) you and your dependents had under the State Program.
 You may request a HIPAA Certificate of Coverage by writing to the Department of Budget and Management (DBM), Employee Benefits Division, at the address on the inside front cover of this guide.
-The medical plans offered through the State will mail one to you automatically when your coverage with them ends.